COVID-19 rules for safer behaviour for hauliers making international journeys.

 If you are a UK-based haulier, you can take any daily and weekly (full or reduced) rest breaks at home, provided you are not away from home in the course of work.
 Full weekly rest breaks must not be taken in the cab but are allowed to be taken at home.

 As a UK-based haulier, if you continue to work after returning from Europe, you need to isolate in your cab whilst working.
-You do not need to isolate at home for 10 days after your journey and will need to comply with national COVID-19 guidelines.
+You do not need to quarantine at home for 10 days after your journey.

 If you are a UK-based haulier and have remained inside of the UK and the CTA you are expected to comply with the national guidelines.
 You are encouraged to stay in your cab while working, to limit your exposure to COVID-19.

 You will be subject to a £1000 fine if you are found to be in breach of these requirements.